 The University of Newcastle is a global leader, committed to equity and excellence.
 Our vision is to create a better future for our regions and world, supported by our values of excellence, equity, engagement and sustainability.
 As one of the top 200 universities in the world and number one university in the world for partnering for a sustainable future, we are proud educators grounded by the needs of our community.
 We are driven by our inclusive focus and are proud of our five-star rating for social equity.

 As a Senior Lecturer in Nursing you will bring your experience, commitment to quality learning and strong track record in research to inspire and engage our student community with their passion for nursing.
-You have the opportunity to play an active part in establishing a vibrant, enthusiastic, positive professional environment.

 Some of the key requirements in this role are to:

 - Support the mentorship and supervision of colleagues newly appointed to an academic role and / or early career researchers colleagues

 - Proven leadership in leading teaching teams to contribute to curriculum design and evaluation; to achieve local, national and international recognition for innovation teaching and learning to ensure optimal student experiences.

 - Demonstrate capacity to build and maintain the University’s reputation by forging positive relationships with academic and professional staff, students and form strategic partnerships, collaborating with business, industry, government and community regionally, nationally and internationally

 - Contribute to the School’s research environment through collaborations inclusive of: external grant income, publication outputs, and supervision of Honours and or Higher Research degree students

 For specific position enquiries, please contact Professor Amanda Johnson, Head of School and Dean of Nursing and Midwifery on (02) 4921 7873 or via email Amanda.Johnson10@newcastle.edu.au